 - an appropriate device, operating system and browser that meet our minimum requirements found on our help and support page.

-- using your own virus protection software (and regularly updating it) when accessing and using your NHS account.
+- using your own virus protection software (and regularly updating it).

 - do so entirely at your own risk

-- must not share your user identification code or password with such person
+- must not share your user identification code or password with such persons

 - must make sure such persons are aware of these terms and comply with them.